How to Write a Song a Certain Way

 It could have been the case in Michael Jackson's "Beat It."
 The hook went, “Just beat it, beat it, no one wants to be defeated, Showin' How Funky Strong Is Your Fight, It Doesn't Matter Who's Wrong Or Right.”
 He could have been singing just those four lines for years or a month until it was time to add verses and structure it into a song for an up coming album.http://www.azlyrics.com/lyrics/michaeljackson/beatit.html

 Try This For A Starter

 Once you become good at putting together a song you'll need all the components to make it a hit.
 A song can have a simple or intricate arrangement, one accompanying instrument or a full band with orchestra.
 Remember, any instrument makes a beautiful sound.
-Iall starts with your feeling good about it.
+It all starts with your feeling good about it.
 Right?
 Duh...
-You can't write a song that you don't feel good about anyways.
+You shouldn't write a song that you don't feel good about anyway.